 Curriculum Vision at Christ Church Primary School

-We believe that all of our children need to love learning.
+We believe in providing opportunities that ensure all our pupils love learning.
 We recognise that the more active role they have in their learning, the more they will want to learn.
-The Big Questions and Learning Challenges lead the way for children to take ownership and to really consider what possible answers there could be along the way.
+Our Big Questions lead the way for children to take ownership of their learning; gaining a purposeful and well-structured bank of knowledge and skills along the way.

 Children are challenged to carry out their own research independently and with their peers or adult support.
 Towards the upper end of KS2, children carry out longer and more challenging research projects which enable them to take their learning on a longer journey, both at home and at school.

 We create opportunities for ‘wow’ moments in our curriculum by providing a deep, sometimes mysterious context for the children.
 For example, using the learning space to create the aftermath of an ‘earthquake’ in order to introduce the topic of Extreme Environments.
 We use sessions such as this to provide an even deeper ‘hook’ into the topic and also for children to decide where and how they want to take their learning forward.
-It is these times where we are encouraged to ‘come off timetable’ for a short time, and to take greater risks with our teaching strategies.
+It is these times where we are encouraged to ‘come off timetable’ for a short time, and to take greater risks with our teaching strategies; something our staff do with confidence.

 Above all, we are proud of the high quality learning outcomes with which our children leave Christ Church.
 The starting point is our curriculum: what we teach and how we teach it.
 As a school are always striving towards even higher outcomes, not just in our results, but in how we shape our children as learners, ready for adult life.